 Another Great Hot Dog at Lafeyette Coney Island

 I walked next door to Lafayette Coney Island and ordered a “one up” (a hot dog with everything), fries, and diet soda, fully aware of the irony.
-At Lafayette, it feels like more of a late-night hangout spot, with a bar counter and stools, orders being barked out in foreign languages, and even lower prices.
-The restaurant decor doesn’t seem to have changed much over the past decades, and that’s a draw for me.
+At Lafayette, it feels like more of a late-night hangout spot, with a bar counter and stools, orders being barked out in foreign languages, and ultra-low prices.
+The restaurant decor hasn’t changed much over the past decades, and that’s a draw for me.

-Regardless, both of my Coneys were good and each restaurant caters to a different customer, giving me two very different experiences talking with locals.
-This regional delicacy may not win any gourmet awards, but it’s a spot on the day-to-day food scene that draws out the friendliness in Detroit and that alone is worth the trip.
+Both of my Detroit coney dogs were good and each restaurant caters to a different customer, giving me two very different experiences talking with locals.

 Try Your Own Detroit Coney Dogs